Buffalo Pasta Salad | Backpacking Lunch Recipe

 MEAL PREP TIPS

-- Powdered buffalo sauce mix can be found in the salad dressing or sauce mix aisles in grocery stores.
+- Powdered buffalo sauce mix can be found in grocery store salad dressing or sauce mix aisles.

 NUTRITION